 Community Theatre

 The Community Theatre discipline is for applicants producing a community theatre project.

-Most of the artistic staff participating in community theatre projects are not compensated; however personnel may be hired to perform administrative, artistic, or production duties.

 Community theatre applicants should be very specific when describing how artists are compensated.
 Although it is assumed that most community theatre applicants will not be compensating most actors, applicants should address whether or not technical staff (directors, designers) are compensated and if any actors receive financial compensation.